oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/marshall-islands.md

 mixed legal system of US and English common law, customary law, and local statutes

 ### 憲法
-- `history`: effective 1 May 1979
+- `歷史`: effective 1 May 1979
-- `amendments`: proposed by the National Parliament or by a constitutional convention; passage by Parliament requires at least two-thirds majority vote of the total membership in each of two readings and approval by a majority of votes in a referendum; amendments submitted by a constitutional convention require approval of at least two thirds of votes in a referendum; amended several times, last in 2018
+- `修正`: proposed by the National Parliament or by a constitutional convention; passage by Parliament requires at least two-thirds majority vote of the total membership in each of two readings and approval by a majority of votes in a referendum; amendments submitted by a constitutional convention require approval of at least two thirds of votes in a referendum; amended several times, last in 2018

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of the Marshall Islands
+- `血統公民身份`: at least one parent must be a citizen of the Marshall Islands
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 5 years
+- `入籍的居留要求`: 5 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Hilda C. HEINE (since 3 January 2023)
+- `國家元首`: President Hilda C. HEINE (since 3 January 2023)
-- `head of government`: President Hilda C. HEINE (since 3 January 2023)
+- `政府首腦`: President Hilda C. HEINE (since 3 January 2023)
-- `cabinet`: Cabinet nominated by the president from among members of the Nitijela, appointed by Nitijela speaker
+- `内閣`: Cabinet nominated by the president from among members of the Nitijela, appointed by Nitijela speaker
-- `elections/appointments`: president indirectly elected by the Nitijela from among its members for a 4-year term (no term limits); election last held on 2 January 2023 (next to be held in 2027)
+- `選舉/任命`: president indirectly elected by the Nitijela from among its members for a 4-year term (no term limits); election last held on 2 January 2023 (next to be held in 2027)
-- `election results`: *2023: *Hilda C. HEINE elected president; National Parliament vote - Hilda C. HEINE (independent) 17, David KABUA (independent) 16  *2020: *David KABUA elected president; National Parliament vote - David KABUA (independent) 20, Hilda C. HEINE (independent) 12
+- `選舉結果`: *2023: *Hilda C. HEINE elected president; National Parliament vote - Hilda C. HEINE (independent) 17, David KABUA (independent) 16  *2020: *David KABUA elected president; National Parliament vote - David KABUA (independent) 20, Hilda C. HEINE (independent) 12
 **note**:  the president is both chief of state and head of government

 ### 立法部門
-- `description`: unicameral National Parliament or Nitijela (33 seats; members in 19 single- and 5 multi-seat constituencies directly elected by simple majority vote to serve 4-year terms)
+- `描述`: unicameral National Parliament or Nitijela (33 seats; members in 19 single- and 5 multi-seat constituencies directly elected by simple majority vote to serve 4-year terms)
-- `elections`: last held on 20 November 2023 (next to be held in November 2027)
+- `選舉`: last held on 20 November 2023 (next to be held in November 2027)
-- `election results`: percent of vote by party - NA; seats by part - independent 33; composition - men 29, women 4, percent of women 12.1%
+- `選舉結果`: percent of vote by party - NA; seats by part - independent 33; composition - men 29, women 4, percent of women 12.1%
 **note**:  the Council of Iroij is a 12-member consultative group of tribal leaders that advises the Presidential Cabinet and reviews legislation affecting customary law or any traditional practice

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of the chief justice and 2 associate justices)
+- `最高法院`: Supreme Court (consists of the chief justice and 2 associate justices)
-- `judge selection and term of office`: judges appointed by the Cabinet upon the recommendation of the Judicial Service Commission (consists of the chief justice of the High Court, the attorney general and a private citizen selected by the Cabinet) and upon approval of the Nitijela; the current chief justice, appointed in 2013, serves for 10 years; Marshallese citizens appointed as justices serve until retirement at age 72
+- `法官遴選和任期`: judges appointed by the Cabinet upon the recommendation of the Judicial Service Commission (consists of the chief justice of the High Court, the attorney general and a private citizen selected by the Cabinet) and upon approval of the Nitijela; the current chief justice, appointed in 2013, serves for 10 years; Marshallese citizens appointed as justices serve until retirement at age 72
-- `subordinate courts`: High Court; District Courts; Traditional Rights Court; Community Courts
+- `下級法院`: High Court; District Courts; Traditional Rights Court; Community Courts

 ### 政黨
 traditionally there have been no formally organized political parties; what has existed more closely resembles factions or interest groups because they do not have party headquarters, formal platforms, or party structures